nehangit/HADES/README.md

 - A hierarchical planner for environment exploration and task planning
 - A team manager for orchestrating task-specific agents
-- A set of expert agents (SQLi, XSS, CSRF, SSTI, ZAP, Generic) for exploiting specific vulnerabilities
+- A set of expert agents (SQLi, XSS, CSRF, SSTI, ZAP, Generic) for exploiting specific web vulnerabilities

 ## Components